 In a previous life my pizza pan was a carrot n celery party tray with the ranch dip in the center.
 I've been using it about ten years and it is nice and thin and was free.
 A cookie sheet will work, too, use a thin cheap one, the thinner the better.

 Add about 2 tablespoons of olive oil and spread is around evenly with your fingers, or use a wad of paper towel, or a pastry brush for the kitchen gadget inclined.

-Step 3: Dust dough ball with flour.
-Use medium dough ball for a large pizza
+Dust dough ball with flour.
+Dust both sides.
+Don't pinch the ball.
+Use a small or medium dough ball for a large pizza.

 I buy my dough balls from the pizzaria nearby.
 But once I tried to buy a doughball from a new pizza place and the owner got really mad and kicked me out of the restaurant.
 I think he thought I was a cheapskate and cutting into his business.